Basis-Theory/docs/source/includes/_authentication.md

 > Make sure to replace `test_1234567890` with your API key.

 Basis Theory uses API keys to allow access to the API.
-You can register a new API key at our [portal](http://example.com/developers).

 Basis Theory expects for the API key to be included in all API requests to the server in a header that looks like the following: